 state member.
 A function could process an order based on that state while the function itself remains stateless.

-Write defensive functions.
+Write defensive functions

 Assume your function could encounter an exception at any time.
 Design your functions with the ability to continue from a previous fail point during the next execution.
 Consider a scenario that requires the following actions:

-- Query for 10,000 rows in a db.
+- Query for 10,000 rows in a database.

 - Create a queue message for each of those rows to process further down the line.